Sigmmma/c20/src/content/general/source-data/fbx/readme.md

 This page will go over how to setup your scene to export FBX files for users who use 3D editing software with no available intermediate source file exporters.
 All rules of standard [JMS][jms], [animation source files][animation-data], and [ASS][ass] workflow in Blender or 3DS Max apply so be sure to read up on that.

+# Missing file format features
+FBX covers enough ground to be a decent format to use for multiple 3D software solutions.
+Unfortunately there are a few things the converter just can't do due to the limitations of using FBX or stuff that still needs more work.

+## Halo 1
+The FBX command fully supports all of the features in the JMS and JMA file formats.
+You should have no issues converting files here.

+## Halo 2
+FBX supports converting to JMS, JMA, ASS, and JMI and covers most of the features these files have.
+There are a few exceptions however.
+This includes:
+* JMS
+	* Instance XREF - A feature that allowed designers to link other files to the 3DS Max scene and then leave a file path in the JMS file.
+Tool would then read this path and compile the file along with placing it at the location it was in your 3DS scene.
+	* Constraints - This includes ragdolls, hinges, car wheels, point to point, prismatic.
+These items were used to set how physics models interacted with the game world.
+	* Bounding Sphere - Set the bounding radius for bulk objects automatically.
+* ASS
+	* Material Effect String - Unused string item in ASS file.
+	* Instance XREF - A feature that allowed designers to link other files to the 3DS Max scene and then leave a file path in the JMS file.
+Tool would then read this path and compile the file along with placing it at the location it was in your 3DS scene.
+	* Primitive shapes - Only supported mesh type is "MESH".
+This shouldn't be an issue as primitives go unused in ASS.
+* JMA
+	* Biped Controller - A way to set the transform of the biped skeleton itself instead of the nodes in the skeleton.

+## Halo 3
+FBX supports converting to JMS, JMA, ASS, and JMI and covers most of the features these files have.
+There are a few exceptions however.
+This includes:
+* JMS
+	* Instance XREF - A feature that allowed designers to link other files to the 3DS Max scene and then leave a file path in the JMS file.
+Tool would then read this path and compile the file along with placing it at the location it was in your 3DS scene.
+	* Constraints - This includes ragdolls, hinges, car wheels, point to point, prismatic.
+These items were used to set how physics models interacted with the game world.
+	* Bounding Sphere - Set the bounding radius for bulk objects automatically.
+* ASS
+	* Material Effect String - Unused string item in ASS file.
+	* Instance XREF - A feature that allowed designers to link other files to the 3DS Max scene and then leave a file path in the JMS file.
+Tool would then read this path and compile the file along with placing it at the location it was in your 3DS scene.
+	* Primitive shapes - Only supported mesh type is "MESH".
+This shouldn't be an issue as primitives go unused in ASS and are basically treated like an empty object.
+	* Light Objects - Not all features used by light objects are supported.
+They should still be written though.
+	* UVW - The W coordinate is not supported.
+This may have been used for water.
+* JMA
+	* Biped Controller - A way to set the transform of the biped skeleton itself instead of the nodes in the skeleton.
+* QUA
+	* No support for this file format at the time of writing.
+QUA was a file format exported by the Ubercam plugin for the 3D animating software known as Maya.
+It was used to animate many of the cutscenes in the game from how the camera moved around to the focus and depth of field.
+* Skies - Halo 3 had a plugin built into 3DS that allowed designers to generate skies with various parameters.
+There is currently no way for users to do this.

+Some of the above features may get support with future updates.
+Others may require different solutions such as community exporters.

 # JMS
 This section will cover how to prepare an FBX file for JMS conversion in tool.